- OTA testing NF-FF transformation

 If you are interested how the whole OTA testing process is performed and want to know more detailed information, read our article What is OTA testing? – Everything you need to know about the process.

 The radiation pattern of an antenna represents the electromagnetic radiation, electromagnetic fields, around the antenna.
 Electromagnetic fields (EMF) are emitted or received from wireless devices when they are being used.
 There are different regional limits set by regulatory bodies for exposure to EMF.
 Electromagnetic fields consist of near field and far field regions, which are essential parts of our NF-FF transformation.

 The near field and far field are regions of electromagnetic field around the transmitting antenna.
 Near-field, and the non-radiation behaviours associated to it, appear closer to the antenna.
 Far-field, with its electromagnetic radiation behaviours, are present at further distances.
-The near field and far field regions of a transmitting antenna are illustrated in the figure below.

 The radiation behaviour of antennas is characterized by their far-field radiation pattern.
 The far field region of the antenna generally starts from the 2D2/λ (D = minimum sphere closing the antenna, λ = operating wavelength) distance from the antenna.
 This means that with large antennas, the far-field radiation pattern that must be known, can start from over 30 meters away from the antenna.
 The antenna size is not the only thing that affects to the distance of a far field; the frequency of an antenna will affect to it too.
 The higher the frequency is, the further away the far field will start if the size of the antenna remains the same.

 With this calculator you can test from where the far field of different antennas would start.
 The measurement distance is the required size of the chamber.
 In some special cases, even the distance the calculator gives, is not sufficient enough and the distance must be even greater to get the far field radiation pattern.

 Antenna Near Field & Far Field Distance Calculator